 When setting goals for the year, oftentimes, people can easily create a list of things they want to accomplish, but they struggle in figuring out where to start first.
-If you randomly select one goal at a time to check off your list, it’s likely that you’ll lose motivation, and you won’t reach all of your goals for the year.
+If you randomly select one goal at a time to check off your list, it’s likely that you’ll lose motivation, and you won’t reach all of your hopes for the year.
 However, there’s a secret to making big things happen and checking everything off your list – it’s called a PUSH Goal.
+What is a push goal, you ask?
+Let’s dive in (and check out our cute new Push Journals)…

 Don’t Crush Your Mojo

-In working with many ambitious individuals over the years, here’s what I’ve found… After making their list, most people can’t decide where to start; so, they choose to tackle the easiest goal first.
+In working with many ambitious individuals over the years, here’s what I’ve found… After making their list, most people can’t decide where to start; so, they choose to tackle the easiest one first.

 Unfortunately, the easiest goal typically has the least rewarding outcome.
 Because the reward is small, many people lose their mojo and motivation to tackle the rest of their list.